Epidermoid 101: Just the Basics!

 The intracranial Epidermoid Brain Tumor is also referred to as epidermoid cyst

 The incidence of intracranial epidermoids is between 0.2% to 1.8% of all brain tumors.
+They most often are found deep in the skull base, occurring typically in the Cerebellopontine Angle (CPA), which is involved in 40 to 60% of the cases diagnosed.

 http://neurosurgery.stanford.edu/patient_care/brain_tumor.html This benign (i.e. non-cancerous) tumor of the brain is made up of normal skin cells (stratified epithelial lining) on the outside, and fatty acids and (desquamated) keratin are on the inside of the tumor or sac.
 Only the sticky outer layer is alive thus sticking to brain tissues and nerves.